JvanKatwijk/qt-dab/README.md

 	drie	1294000
 	vier	252650

-and pass the file on with the `-A` command line switch.
+and pass the file on program start-up with the `-A` command line switch.
 The channel name is just any identifier, the channel frequency is given in kHz.
 Your SDR device obviously has to support the frequencies for these channels.

 xml-files and support
 =================================================================

-*Clemens Schmidt*, author of the QiRX program (https://qirx.softsyst.com/) and me defined a format for storing and exchanging "raw" data: `.xml`-files.
-Such a file contains in the first bytes - up to 5000 - a description in xml - as source - of the data contents.
+*Clemens Schmidt*, author of the QiRX program (https://qirx.softsyst.com/) and me defined a format for storing and exchanging "raw" data: `.xml`-files for easier echange of recordings.
+Such an xml file contains in the first bytes - up to 5000 - a description in xml - as source - of the data contents.
 This xml description describes in detail the coding of the elements.

 As an example, a description of data obtained by dumping Airspy input:
  ```
 	<?xml version="1.0" encoding="utf-8"?>
 	<SDR>